 Glider surveys should be performed in in 2017-18 in the Central Vietnam Upwelling region (~11°N), in cooperation with IO, IRD and CNRS.
 The objectives are to build a fine scale description of the water masses hydrological and biogeochemical characterstics and of their seasonal variability, and to study the role of submesoscale dynamics in this region.

-Measurements stations for the Cam River estuary survey, September 2015
+Measurements stations for the Cam River estuary survey, September 20154.
+Training and education

 HILO contributes to the training of Vietnamese students and researchers in the modeling and observation of the coastal river-estuary-ocean continuum and to the connection between training and research activities at USTH.
 First, most of the researchers of HILO are teachers in WEO and Space USTH Masters.
 Second, HILO provides a cooperative framework for the supervision of Bachelor, Master and PhD students.
 This gives them the opportunity to work in an interdisciplinary and international environment, learning different technical and scientific approaches relevant to environmental studies.